copperwater/xNetHack/doc/xnh-changelog-8.0.md

   pit fiend) are now capable of flight.
 - Major demons generated at level creation time in Gehennom no longer have an 80% chance of generating asleep.
+- Non-silver-base items never randomly generate as silver in Gehennom.
 - Gehennom's length, structure, and appearance is overhauled:
   - The main branch is now 10 levels long, counting the Valley of the Dead and Moloch's Sanctum, and containing four special levels and four randomly